 The @whole30recipes Instagram feed brings you delicious, Whole30 compliant recipes all day, every day.
-And, in our series, The Best of @Whole30Recipes, we bring our favorites to the blog.
+Check out these morning sickness friendly recipes!

 We’ve heard from many pregnant mamas who would really like to continue their Whole30-style eating habits during their pregnancy, but feel derailed by morning sickness.
 In last week’s post, Registered Dietitian Stephanie Greunke of Rock Your Hormones shared strategies for battling morning sickness.
 And in February, Whole30’s own Melissa Hartwig posted about her personal experience with food aversions.
 Today, we’ve collected several recipes for you to experiment with that will still allow you to get whole foods based nutrition while accounting for the fact that you’re nauseated and suffering from food aversions.